 After generating stationary inflow conditions with a precursor, simulations with one turbine are performed.
 Information on turbulence characteristics from the precursor simulation is fed to the main simulation by adding a turbulent signal to a fixed mean inflow (turbulence recycling method) far upstream of the turbine.
-A radiation boundary condition ensures undisturbed

-- 100 outflow downstream of the simulated turbine.
-The size of the recycling area is equal to the domain size of the precursor simulation and the domain size of the main simulation is only extended in streamwise direction by placing a turbine at x = 6D downstream of the recycling area.
+A radiation boundary condition ensures undisturbed outflow downstream of the simulated turbine.
+The size of the recycling area is equal to the domain size of the precursor simulation, and the domain size of the main simulation is only extended in streamwise direction by placing a turbine at x = 6 D downstream of the recycling area.
 Wake data until x = 10 D are used for analysis, but the domain is extended to x = 13 D to eliminate blockage effects.
-The total simulation time is 80 minutes: the first 20 minutes are considered spin-up time, the last 60 minutes are used for analysis. - 105 The simulated turbine is an Actuator Disc Model with Rotation (ADMR) representing a 5MW NREL turbine, having a hub height of 90 m and a rotor diameter D of 126 m (Jonkman et al., 2009), as implemented in Dörenkämper et al. (2015).
-Turbine yaw angles (φ) of -30°, -15°, 0°, 15°, and 30° are simulated, where a positive yaw angle is here defined as a clockwise rotation of the turbine when looking from above.
-Pitch angles (β) of 0°, 2.5°, and 5° are simulated to study the effect of the thrust force on downstream wake characteristics.
-This adds up to a total of 120 main simulations with one turbine, i.e. 15 turbine settings - 110 (5 yaw angles times 3 pitch angles) for each of the 8 inflow conditions.
+The total simulation time is 80 min: the first 20 min are considered spin-up time, and the last 60 min are used for analysis.

+The simulated turbine is an actuator disc model with rotation (ADMR) representing a 5 MW NREL turbine, having a hub height of 90 m and a rotor diameter D of 126 m (Jonkman et al., 2009), as implemented in Dörenkämper et al. (2015).
+Turbine yaw angles (φ) of -30, -15, 0, 15 and 30° are simulated, where a positive yaw angle is defined here as a clockwise rotation of the turbine when looking from above.
+Pitch angles (β) of 0, 2.5 and 5° are simulated to study the effect of the thrust force on downstream wake characteristics.
+This adds up to a total of 120 main simulations with one turbine, i.e., 15 turbine settings (5 yaw angles times 3 pitch angles) for each of the 8 inflow conditions.
 The effect of φ and β on the thrust coefficient $C{\rm T}$ is illustrated in Fig. 2, illustrating that the effect of the turbine yaw angle of the thrust coefficient is approximately symmetric around zero.

-It should be noted that smaller step sizes for yaw and pitch angles would be preferred, as these step sizes could be too coarse when utilizing a regression based model (Sect.
+It should be noted that smaller step sizes for yaw and pitch angles would be preferred as these step sizes could be too coarse when utilizing a regression-based model (Sect.
 3.3).
-This can lead to deviating estimates when interpolating to values far

-115 away from these set points (e.g. for $\phi = 7.5^{\circ}$).
+This can lead to deviating estimates when interpolating to values far away from these set points (e.g., for $\phi = 7.5^{\circ}$).
 Increasing the step size would, however, lead to more simulations, which was computationally not feasible and not deemed necessary to show proof of concept.